 The Arkansas Department of Parks, Heritage, and Tourism (ADPHT) has 52 State parks encompassing 55,145 acres of wetlands, forests, fish and wildlife habitats, recreational facilities, and unique historic and cultural resources.
-Within the parks are 1,263 buildings, including 190 historic structures and 130 exhibit buildings, 1,728 campsites, 1,085 picnic sites, four lodges with 214 lodge rooms, 204 fully equipped cabins, 3 group lodging facilities, 48 gift shops and/or park stores, 41 playgrounds, 38 boat launches, 23 fishing piers, 15 swimming beaches, 10 marinas, 12 swimming pools, 6 restaurants, 18 and 27 hole golf courses, 4 tennis courts, one music auditorium, one public airport, one public firing range, one 54,000 seat stadium, more than 200 miles of roads, hundreds of miles of utilities, 19 wastewater treatment plants, and an assortment of 217 hiking, mountain bike, backpack, equestrian, and multi-use trails covering 477 miles.
-More than 8.9 million visitors came to the State parks and we offered 16,611 Educational Programs, Tours, and Ranger-led Activities for 143,343 guests.
-On January 24, 2023, the Governor signed an executive order creating the Natural State Initiative and the Natural State Advisory Council to further establish Arkansas as a leader in the outdoor economy and a destination for outdoor enthusiasts from around the world.
-The Advisory Council will partner with ADPHT in establishing a plan to maintain and expand Arkansas's world class trail system and to develop an innovative marketing strategy to promote tourism and outdoor recreation in Arkansas and thus grow the outdoor recreation economy.
+Within the parks are 1,262 buildings, including 190 historic structures and 130 exhibit buildings, 1,656 campsites, 1,085 picnic sites, four lodges with 214 lodge rooms, 204 fully equipped cabins, 3 group lodging facilities, 48 gift shops and/or park stores, 41 playgrounds, 38 boat launches, 23 fishing piers, 15 swimming beaches, 10 marinas, 12 swimming pools, 6 restaurants, 18 and 27 hole golf courses, 4 tennis courts, one music auditorium, one public airport, one public firing range, one 54,000 seat stadium, more than 200 miles of roads, hundreds of miles of utilities, 19 wastewater treatment plants, and an assortment of 220 hiking, mountain bike, backpack, equestrian, and multi-use trails covering 480 miles.
+More than 8 million visitors came to the State parks, and we offered 14,000 Educational Programs, Tours, and Ranger-led Activities for 150,000 guests.

 Over \$275.5 million in capital improvements and major maintenance projects have been completed through the ADPHT system funded by Amendment 75, the 1/8 Cent Conservation Tax, since its passage in 1996.
-In FY2023, ADPHT completed 9 capital improvement construction contracts totaling \$2.5 million and 233 major maintenance projects totaling \$2.7 million.
-In addition, 26 projects were under construction, totaling \$29.2 million and 17 ongoing maintenance projects were in various stages of completion at the end of FY2023.
+In FY2024, ADPHT completed 21 capital improvement construction contracts totaling \$26.7 million and 292 major maintenance projects totaling \$2.7 million.
+In addition, 21 projects were under construction, totaling \$12.3 million and 77 ongoing maintenance projects were in various stages of completion at the end of FY2024.

 ADPHT often serve as a community hub.
 With that in mind, we use social media to continue two-way conversations with our visitors and prospective guests.
-We continue to gather and share photos and videos taken by our visitors on our website galleries and social media to help build connectivity, as well as showcasing increased diversity in our State parks.
+We continue to gather and share photos and videos taken by our visitors on our website galleries and social media to help build connectivity, as well as showcasing increased diversity in our state parks.
 We want the many faces and authentic experiences of our visitors to be highlighted.

-Arkansas's statewide visitor spending and tourism tax collections saw an increase as the State welcomed over 48 million visitors, who spent \$9.2 billion in total travel expenditures, amounting to \$752 million in State and local taxes, according to data released this year.
-In addition, 68,098 Arkansas jobs were directly related to the travel industry.
+Arkansas's statewide visitor spending and tourism tax collections saw an increase in fiscal year 2024.
+Visitor spending increased to \$9.9 billion in total travel expenditures, amounting to \$806 million in state and local taxes, according to data released this year.
+In addition, 70,026 Arkansas jobs were directly related to the travel industry.

 Arkansas's 2% tax collections showed a strong trend of growth.
-Overall visitation at the state's 13 Welcome Centers increased to 1.2 million visitors and requests for literature and other inquiries have grown by 5% over the previous year.
+Overall visitation at the state's 13 Welcome Centers increased to 1.2 million visitors and requests for literature and other inquiries have grown by 5.7% over the previous year.
 Arkansas Tourism promoted the State's products through traditional and digital channels and assisted its industry partners in their promotions with marketing co-ops.
 Staff continued the Economic Development Administration grant administration plan as part of the America Rescue Plan Act Grant funding, which outlined recovery initiatives in the following areas of focus: transformational development planning, brand development, marketing, paid media, outdoor recreation, visitor engagement, and workforce development.

 Arkansas participates with Travel South, the official regional Destination Marketing Organization promoting the southern U.S. to the international market via advertising, public relations, and sales missions.
-Arkansas also collaborates with Brand USA, the official Destination Marketing Organization for the United States, through cooperative advertising in key markets.
+Arkansas also collaborates with Brand USA, the official Destination Marketing Organization for the United States through cooperative advertising in key markets.